vermapratyush/CarND-SelfDriving-Simulator/writeup_report.md

 ####1.
 An appropriate model arcthiecture has been employed

-My model is the one as mentioned in the [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf)
+My model is the one as mentioned in the [NVIDIA paper](http://images.nvidia.com/content/tegra/automotive/images/2016/solutions/pdf/end-to-end-dl-using-px.pdf).
-It involves 5 CNN layers (depth: 3 -> 24 -> 36 -> 48 -> 64 -> 64) with max pooling
+It involves 5 CNN layers (depth: 3 -> 24 -> 36 -> 48 -> 64 -> 64) with max pooling and 3 fully connected layer.

 ####2.
 Attempts to reduce overfitting in the model